bulwark-crypto/carver-blockchain-framework/README.md

 ## Debugging coin syncing

-- You can use `docker-compose exec bwk bulwark-cli getinfo` to check sync status
 - Look at logs with `docker logs -f bwk --tail 10`.
 (Replace bwk with your coin container name)
+- `docker-compose exec bwk bash -c "bulwark-cli -rpcconnect=172.25.0.110 getinfo"` to check sync status
+- `docker-compose exec bwk bash -c "bulwark-cli -rpcconnect=172.25.0.110 stop"` to gracefully shut down the wallet
-- `docker-compose exec bwk bash -c "bulwark-cli stop && bulwarkd -reindex"` to reindex bwk in case of an error (On your next restart the chain will start from beginning)
+- `docker-compose exec bwk bash -c "bulwark-cli -rpcconnect=172.25.0.110 stop && bulwarkd -reindex"` to reindex bwk in case of an error (On your next restart the chain will start from beginning)

 ---